Why Are There No Visitors From Outer Space?

 A chance solution to the energy problem resulted when a new cell type, the eukaryote, emerged.
 Unlike prokaryotes, a eukaryote has an internal membrane-bound nucleus and other internal organelles, one being a mitochondria, which provides far more energy than could be produced by the cell itself.

-Only eukaryotes have the energy to evolve into complex multicellular organisms.
-The manner in which eukaryotes came about on Earth, and the limited time frame in which they could have developed, suggests that their presence was an unlikely chance event.
+Only single-celled organisms called eukaryotes have the energy and size to evolve into complex multicellular organisms.
+The manner in which eukaryotes came about on Earth, and the limited time frame they had to develop, suggests that their presence was an unlikely chance event.
 Without eukaryotes, intelligent life cannot evolve.

 Eukaryotes apparently came about when [1] the production of oxygen by photosynthetic bacteria led to a world-wide catastrophe which forced other prokaryotes to mutate to be compatible with oxygen, or die.
 [2] Eukaryotes developed as a merger, called a symbiogenesis, between two cell types, an anaerobic (oxygen incompatible) archaeon and an aerobic (oxygen compatible) bacterium.
 The aerobic bacterium became the mitochondria, and the merger became an alternative way for at least one species of archaea to survive oxygenation.